Reel life: The mesmerizing saga of "56 Up" | WSGW 790 AM & 100.5 FM

 “People say, how will I deal with it?
 Well, I just don’t know.
 I don’t know how I’d deal with it until I have to.
 Hopefully I won’t have to deal with it.
 Hopefully I’ll go first.”

-His goal: to keep doing it until his film family are in their 80s.
+His goal: to keep it going until his film family are in their 80s.
 Apted will by then be nearly 100.

 For more info: